 - Punishment: the flip side of the reward system is of course punishing people for not using it.
 For example, withholding commission or bonuses, or even raising disciplinary actions in the extreme, when a person doesn’t use the system.

-- Knowledge: my preference and the one I’ve seen used with success in CRM implementations is to take the time to inform people about why you’ve got the system and get them on board with using it.
+- Knowledge: my preference and the one I’ve seen regularly succeed in CRM implementations is all about people understanding WHY.
+It’s important to take the time to inform people about why you’ve got the system and get them on board with using it.
 When people understand the reasons and benefits of using a new tool, they are far more likely to use it.

-Once you’ve got everyone on board with using the system, there are some other best practices I can recommend before wrapping up this (now very) long post:
+Once you’ve got everyone on board with using the system, there are some other best practices I can recommend.
+(And then I promise to start wrapping up this (now very) long post:

-- Review your processes regularly – ask people and run reports to make sure that the processes you have imbedded in your system are working as well as they could.
-I would say to try and do this a couple times a year to make sure you catch snags before they become problems.
+- Review your processes regularly.
+Ask people and run reports to make sure that the processes you have embedded in your system are working as well as they could.
+I would say to try and do this a couple times a year.
+Just to make sure you catch snags before they become problems.

 The answer is complex and unique to each business, but really comes down to knowing what your company needs.
 That will tell you whether you need a CRM, help you find the right one, and get it implemented with the people who need it.